RTEMS/rtems-docs/user/rust/index.md

 There are two basic approaches to use Rust together with RTEMS:

 Bare metal Rust

-  The Rust compiler translates the application code for a target without operating system -- for example ``sparc-unknown-none-elf``.
+: The Rust compiler translates the application code for a target without operating system -- for example `sparc-unknown-none-elf`.
-  The disadvantage of this approach is that no standard Rust library is available (``#![no_std]`` in Rust code).
+  The disadvantage of this approach is that no standard Rust library is available (`#![no_std]` in Rust code).
 The advantage is that all targets supported by both Rust and RTEMS can immediately be used.

 Rust with std lib

-  The Rust compiler translates the application code for an RTEMS specific target -- for example ``armv7-unknown-rtems-eabi``.
+: The Rust compiler translates the application code for an RTEMS specific target -- for example `armv7-unknown-rtems-eabi`.
   The advantage is that all functions from the standard Rust library are available.
 The disadvantage is that such targets are rare.